ryan-mcclue/unsw/comp3331/wk2/week2.md

 > DNS server should be configured to return IP that best serves your location?

+> as traceroute command sends 3 packets, it can return possibly 3 different IP addresses for the same router

 brisbane: 756km,  17.1ms / 0.00252secs (6.8)
 serdang: 6,605, 99.7ms / 0.022 (4.5)
 berlin: 16,100km, 279ms / 0.0537 (5.2)

 processing delay: inspecting header to determine where packet needs to go. (fixed number based on header size, e.g UDP less bytes thans TCP)
 queuing: depends on number of packets

+> yes there is same router (look at IP address subnet)